RonenReouveni/BiasInML/README.md

 ## Description

 This repo contains 3 files.
-A powerpoint, a report, and a R script called main.r.
+A powerpoint, a pdf of the powerpoint, and a R script called main.r.
 This script explores bias when using Random Forests.

 ## Software Required